Tahscene/sottoqr_full--2-/README.md

 ### 🔍 Layer 1: সত্য যাচাই (Verification Engine)

-* **7-signal forensic analysis.** ELA, EXIF metadata check, blur/sharpness, histogram clipping, JPEG blockiness, rotation canvas-fill detection, and screenshot resolution matching — combined into one Integrity Score with a visible, human-readable reasons list.
+* **7-signal forensic analysis.** ELA, EXIF metadata check, blur/sharpness, histogram clipping, JPEG blockiness, rotation canvas-fill detection, and screenshot resolution matching: combined into one Integrity Score with a visible, human-readable reasons list.
 Never a black-box fake/real verdict.
-* **Explainable Integrity Score.** Every verdict opens into a signal-by-signal breakdown — each of the 7 signals shown with its own suspicion bar, a clean/suspicious/high-risk status pill, and exactly how many points it removed from the final score.
+* **Explainable Integrity Score.** Every verdict opens into a signal-by-signal breakdown: each of the 7 signals shown with its own suspicion bar, a clean/suspicious/high-risk status pill, and exactly how many points it removed from the final score.
 A judge, a journalist, or a victim's family sees *why* a score is what it is, not just the number.
 * **Reuse and duplicate detection.** Perceptual hashing (pHash) flags whether an uploaded image has circulated before, so recycled photos from other events can't be passed off as new evidence.
 * **Tamper-evident sealing.** Every verified image gets a SHA-256 seal recorded in an append-only hash chain, *plus* a real Ed25519 digital signature.
 Break one link and the whole chain fails verification.
 * **Offline-verifiable QR certificates.** A downloadable, watermarked certificate carries a QR code whose signature can be checked with nothing but the public key — no server, no database, no internet connection.
 This is what makes verification possible during an internet shutdown, which is exactly the condition July 2024 tested.